Legitshadows/spotify-clone/README.md

 Tailwind CSS, Supabase, PostgreSQL and Stripe.

 Although it is based off a tutorial, i will be revamping, refactoring and adding new features to the original code based on what i've learned.
+Anything needed for this project, feel free to open up an issue and ill review it on my free time.